Altitude: Charlotte Perriand & Carlo Mollino, design from the Alps

 NOMAD, St Moritz, February 2019

 Charlotte Perriand (1903 - 1999) was a French architect and designer.
 Her work aimed to create functional living spaces in the belief that better design helped in creating a better society.
 As early as 1927, at the age of 24, Perriand produced a number of critically acclaimed innovative pieces of metal furniture, which drew the attention of Le Corbusier and Pierre Jeanneret.
 She went on to become the most important female designer and architect for her generation.
-In the 1940s, Perriand worked on private and public projects in the Alps which included, perhaps most famously, Les Arcs in Meribel.
+From the 1930s, Perriand worked on private and public projects in the Alps which included, perhaps most famously, Les Arcs and her own Chalet in Méribel..